 Strong financial position

-Strong financial position – profitable, cashflow positive turnaround focus moved to accelerated growth.
+Profitable results, positive cashflow.
+Focus moved from turnaround to accelerated growth.
 Implementation of changes were executed as time was of essence.
 Tighter internal controls of costings and employee productivity pre authorised.
-Stock and old equipment was sold to increase cash inflow.
-Scaled down the operations of the business – paused servicing and ceased the importation of a branded equipment that was causing warranty issues.
+Stock and old equipment were sold to increase cash inflow.
+Downsized the operations of the business – paused servicing and ceased the importation of a certain branded equipment which was causing warranty issues.
 Preventing further compounding losses and cash outflow for a product and service that generated negative or break even returns.
 Once stabilised we accelerated sales growth with targeting Governments and Council tenders with success as well as winning work from large high quality clients.